SeunDeve/Signup-page/README.md

-Signup-page
+# Signup-page
-# link to the github-page? https://seundeve.github.io/Signup-page/
+# link to the github-pages https://seundeve.github.io/Signup-page/